 There may be tax and state benefit implications of taking a lump sum so you may find it useful to take some advice and consider all your options.
 It may also affect the benefits the scheme would pay to your partner or other dependants.

 On the other hand, if you have a really small pension it is not cost-effective to pay you £2 a year or 50c a month or whatever, so many schemes will allow you (or even force you) to take these small pensions as a lump sum, to avoid the costs of having to administer a small pension.

 Commuting some or all of your pension does mean you get cash now.
 That can be very attractive especially if you have some urgent costs or loans to pay off.

 But don't forget what you are giving up.
 A pension for life protects you against living too long.
 And your pension probably includes some protection against inflation.

 This is true whether or not you are expecting to "win" on the deal.
-Don't forget you are taking on extra risks - make sure the extra freedom and flexibility is sufficient reward.
+Don't forget you are taking on extra risks—make sure the extra freedom and flexibility are sufficient rewards.

 Commutation can be a useful option as it gives you flexibility over when you take money, and sometimes has tax advantages.
 But just because you can commute pension for cash does not make it automatically a good idea!
 You should think carefully about whether it is a good idea for you in your personal circumstances.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.